A look at the long career of broadcaster and RTÉ radio DJ Larry Gogan.

-Larry was the toast of the recent Meteor Awards where he picked up the Outstanding Contribution to the Industry Award.
-Louis Walsh, who presented the award to Larry, paid tribute to the king of the airwaves.
+Larry Gogan was the toast of the recent Meteor Awards where he picked up the Outstanding Contribution to the Industry Award.
+Louis Walsh, who presented the award paid tribute to the king of the airwaves.

 Everybody knows Larry Gogan's voice.
 It's part of growing up in Ireland.

-Ryan Tubridy describes Larry as warm, pleasant, funny and a gentleman, and Cian Egan of Westlife says Larry is a radio genius.
-Niall Breslin (Bressie) from the band The Blizzards says Larry is a legend who has always supported young Irish bands.
+Ryan Tubridy describes Larry Gogan as warm, pleasant, funny and a gentleman.
+Cian Egan of Westlife says Larry is a radio genius.
+Niall Breslin (Bressie) from the band The Blizzards describes Larry as a legend who has always supported young Irish bands.

 Possessing a seemingly bottomless knowledge of music and has a vast record collection.
-At his home, Larry shows Mary a selection of awards that he has received throughout his career.
+At his home, Larry Gogan shows a selection of awards he has received throughout his career.

 It's always nice as a DJ to get a gold disc.